AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gmail-modules.md

 >[!NOTE]
 >
->Label to add and Label to remove fields load only user-created labels.
+>Label to add and [!UICONTROL Label to remove] fields load only user-created labels.

 ### Iterators {#iterators}